 It would be helpful to learn more about how to hold your ground and the extent that some people take their actions just because they can.
 Pay attention to these people’s failures too.

 Remember, we only have one life to live.
 This doesn’t mean that we should spend them on constant trial and error.

 Wouldn’t it be better to learn from the mistakes of the past instead?

 Speaking of historical figures, millionaires enjoy reading about history and philosophy.

 How did people cope in times of crisis?
 How did their leaders respond?

 How did they process mentally and emotionally what was currently happening?
-And more importantly, how did they succeed and survive?If you need more specific title recommendations, you’ll be pleased to learn that there are a lot of online resources that share the reading lists not just of millionaires but also other powerful icons.
+And more importantly, how did they succeed and survive?If you need more specific title recommendations, you’ll be pleased to learn that many online resources share the reading lists not just of millionaires but also other influential icons.
 Bill Gates, for instance, keeps a blog specifically dedicated to his books.